mhvk/screens/docs/tutorials/infer_phys_pars.rst

 Finally, it is possible to find a constraint on the projected lens velocity :math:`v_\mathrm{lens}`.
-This is best expressed in terms of some intermediate quantities derived above (:math:`\xi` and :math:`d_\mathrm{eff}`) and as a function the fractional pulsar-screen distance :math:`s`:
+This is best expressed in terms of some intermediate quantities derived above (:math:`\xi` and :math:`d_\mathrm{eff}`) and as a function the fractional screen--pulsar distance :math:`s`:

 .. math::